 #3 Protect Yourself Financially

-You will need to set some things up financially before your spouse is aware that you want a divorce.
+You will need to prepare for divorce and set some things up financially before your spouse is aware that you want a divorce or has reason to make life difficult for you.
 Start by opening your own checking and savings accounts and make sure there’s enough in them to get you by for two or three months.
 Get your credit report and start monitoring it periodically.
 Apply for a credit card or two in your own name.
 Last, consider you will, as well as beneficiaries on investment accounts and insurance policies.
 You should make appropriate chances in case something happens to you.

 The divorce process can be scary and overwhelming.
 Starting with a plan and professionals that you trust to guide you through the process can be key in making sure you’re ready for you future.
 If you’re thinking about divorce schedule your complimentary divorce strategy session where we’ll explore your options and connect you with any resources you might need.